 While not all prescription medications risk addiction, certain drugs – opioids, stimulants, and tranquilizers – might trigger dependency.

-Different parts of the brain are targeted by different prescription drugs and any two individuals may respond differently to the same medication.
+Different prescription drugs target different regions of the brain, and any two individuals may respond differently to the same medication.
 Therefore, each resident must be approached individually based on their own needs.

-We also offer treatment for benzodiazepine addiction.
-Common “benzos” include xanax, valium and klonopine.
-Addiction to medications in the benzodiazepine family is a growing problem in the United States and often times withdrawal symptoms require a medically-supervised detox to ensure safety of the patient.
+Managing withdrawal symptoms requires a medically-supervised detox to ensure the patient’s safety.
 Alpine Recovery Lodge can generally perform the detox from these drugs in-house under the strict supervision of our medical team.

-There are several different therapies that may be used to treat prescription drug abuse.
-Behavioral therapy is very effective for treating stimulant addictions and can be given on an out-resident or in-resident basis.
-Motivational interviewing can be very beneficial for individuals who are in denial about their addiction or if their treatment is not voluntary.
+Several different therapies may be used to treat prescription drug abuse.
+Behavioral therapy is very effective for treating stimulant addictions and can be given out-resident or in-resident.
+Motivational interviewing can be very beneficial for individuals in denial about their addiction or if their treatment is not voluntary.
 These and other therapies–sometimes used in combination—work to overcome the challenges facing addicted individuals and lead to successful recovery.

 Prescription Drug Rehab: Utah’s Leading Treatment Facility

 Alpine Recovery Lodge offers comprehensive treatment programs for substance use disorder.
 If you need inpatient drug rehab in Utah, please call to speak with a recovery expert.